franchesoni/jupyter_segmentation/README.md

 - superpixel
 - iis = interactive image segmentation
 ### Controls
-- *right/middle click to pan
-- *scroll to zoom
+Everywhere:
 - left click for everything

+Only on simple tools:
+- right/middle click to pan
+- scroll to zoom

+IIS:
 - right click for "negative click" on IIS

-*in modes other than superpixel or iis

 ## Dev
 ### How to see your Typescript change: